techidaily/site-extra-information/source/_posts/zoomed-mastery-from-amateurs-to-pros-in-social-snapping.md

 Snapchat is an extremely popular instant messaging and social media app where users take instant photos and create short videos.
 Once you take a photo or video on Snapchat, it is very usual for you to zoom into your photos and videos.
 You want to make sure that there is nothing wrong in the background or nothing inappropriate is there after editing and applying filters.
 We will illustrate how to zoom in and out on Snapchat.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/W5aJC8okA8s?si=L2rnYAp-gmGlLQSf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 1\.
 How to Zoom in Photo on Snapchat

 More than text messages, people prefer sharing their photos on Snapchat.
 There is a wide range of trending and popular filters available which you can apply to your photos to make them funny and creative.
 There are times when you may want to take a zoomed-in photo to highlight only a portion of the entire screen that is coming on your camera frame.
 Here are the steps on how to zoom in on Snapchat before taking a photo.